MileHacker Logo

 Cloud Storage

-Use cloud services (Google Drive, Dropbox) to back up photos and documents.
-This keeps your data safe if devices are lost.
+Use cloud services (Google Drive, Dropbox) to save copies of pictures and documents.
+This ensures your data safe if devices are lost.

 VPN Services